RyanBrushett/SecurityCouncil/Security_Council_5/README.md

 * Doesn't do a lot at the moment but it's somewhere to start from.
 * Tested out Hogan and it's compiling and all that.
 * Best bet is to run node app.js and visit http://localhost:3000/sc-admin I have some info on that page.

-### Look in:
-views/sc-admin.hjs

-public/js/adminFunctions.js (this is definitely going out the window but it's a good example)

-db.js

-routes/scadmin.js (this one shows Hogan in action a little bit)